PhysicsRemotelab/documentation/mysql.md

 - Roles - Contains roles of users: Administartor or Student.
 - User_role - Holds relationships between users and roles.
 - Measurements - Results are stored and later retrieved from this table.
 Field user_id helps to filter result by user to prevent access to measurements done by other users.

+When setting up database locally, then there is no need to create all those tables manually, Remote Lab API generates them automatically when application starts.